solsoftware/capsula/tutorial.md

 app.newMessage({body: 'Hello!'}); // console: failed
 ```

-Make sure you don't have errors popping out of handle method, since that would produce an endless recursion.
+Make sure you don't have errors popping out of the ```handle``` method, since that would produce an endless recursion.

 ## Protected State